hapax/hapax.github.io/assets/minimal-networks.md

 minimal networks for *any* number of cities:

 <span style="padding-left: 20px; display:block">
-In a minimal network, all hubs have three incoming legs separated by angles of $120^\circ$.
+In any minimal network, all hubs have three incoming legs separated by angles of $120^\circ$.
 </span>

 By "hub", we mean an additional point on the network (like a train